November–The Ninth Month

 The English Saxons had two names for this month of November: “Windmonath” meaning “wind month”, and “Blodmonath” meaning “blood month”.
 The latter name arose from the fact that during this month they slaughtered large numbers of cattle to last them through the cold and dreary winter.

-On the thirteenth of this “ninth” month a feast as held in honour of Jupiter, the ruler of gods and men.
-From the clouded top of Mount Olympus he held sway over the world, and even the gods had to bow to his supreme will.
+On the thirteenth of this “ninth” month a feast as held in honour of Jupiter, the ruler of the Anglo-men.
+From the clouded top of Mount Olympus he held sway.
 Terrible indeed was it to anger any of the gods, but no punishment was more swift and sure than that sent by Jupiter when he was enraged.
-Continue reading

 October–The Eighth Month